FlappyGrantStudios/Mewing-NET/README.md

-# Mewing-NET
+# Mewing NET

-In the world of mewing, who really IS the best at it?
-By mewing, we mean `a facial exercise where someone presses their tongue against the roof of their mouth to try to improve their jawline.`
+Welcome to Mewing NET – the ultimate online platform for mastering mewing.
+Here, you can join exciting contests, share your mewing videos, and see how you stack up against fellow enthusiasts.

+Mewing is a facial exercise where you press your tongue against the roof of your mouth to help improve your jawline and facial structure.
+Our site brings together a community of mewing aficionados in a fun, competitive environment where judges create tier lists based on performance and technique.

+Create an account, upload your video, and join the contest today.
+Find out who truly is the best at mewing!